8 facts on start-up promotion in Germany

 1. Everything is ok in medium-sized traditional industries

-For his thesis, the author uses an example from the middle class: The Berlin-based company 3S Antriebe, a specialist manufacturer of automated valves in water, gas and district heating networks.
-The has enjoyed according to their own information, the entire German founders support.
+The author uses an example from medium-sized businesses for his thesis: The Berlin company 3S Antriebe, a specialist manufacturer of automated fittings in water, gas and district heating networks.
+According to its own information, it enjoyed the full German start-up funding.
 Nice.

 But the fact is: 3S drives is also exactly the type of company for which the Deutsches Gründerförderung is intended.
 Three managing directors, eight employees (note the relationship!), Down-to-earth German coffee beans, crumpled, low-cost loan over 80.000 euros.

 Accordingly, Marc Evers, business start-up expert of the German Chamber of Commerce and Industry (DIHK), can praise the German funding landscape as unique in the ZEIT article!

 But: Nobody denied that there are many so-called start-up programs and subsidies in Germany.
 The Global Entrepreneurship Monitor, a study that annually examines the founding conditions in 42 countries worldwide, shows:

 3. Cliché and reality